 Recommended: In-depth knowledge of basic math, reading, and writing skills.

 In addition to regular college expenses, the student must purchase a probe thermometer, calculator, uniform package, and uniform laundry service from the Alfred State Campus Bookstore.
 Uniforms may cost approximately $360 - $460 depending on the size ordered.
-The uniform laundry service is $78 per semester.
-All culinary arts students are required to purchase a meal plan.
+The uniform laundry service is $80 per semester.
+All culinary arts students must pay for one meal each day they are in lab; using a meal swipe or paying with cash.
+If not, they will not be allowed in lab and will receive a zero for that session.
+It is recommended commuter students purchase a meal plan; however, they can pay in cash for one meal each day, if they prefer.
 First semester textbooks cost approximately $500 and approximately $100 each succeeding semester.

 Applicants in the culinary arts program must meet the following physical requirements:

 - Perform lab functions while standing on their feet for extended periods of time (up to five hours) daily.